 6. Click Submit.

 6. How to delete or recover a deleted project

 One or more projects can be deleted by checking the boxes to the left of the projects on the Projects screen, and click Delete above the projects.
 The selected projects will no longer appear in your account.

-As a safeguard, NoodleTools does not remove deleted projects.
+As a safeguard, NoodleTools does not remove deleted projects - they are removed only from view on your Dashboard.
 To recover a deleted project, click Undelete.